 Hurricanes and major coastal storms have resulted in flooding of coastal areas in the past.
-Heavy rainfall in Alabama or north Okaloosa/Walton County can cause rivers
+Heavy rainfall in Alabama or north Okaloosa/Walton County can cause rivers to swell.
+There is a high historical incidence of floods the county. in Hurricane Eloise (1975) made landfall in Bay County, but resulted in severe flooding along the Yellow River and its tributaries.
+Heavy rainfall caused the river to crest 16.6 feet above normal.
 The floods inundated several residential areas in Milligan and covered portions of US HWY 90.
 Several wells were contaminated and utilities were interrupted.
 Heavy rains from Tropical Storm Alberto (July 1994) resulted in flooding from the rivers and Choctawhatchee Bay.
 Storm surge flooding from Hurricane Opal (October 1995) resulted in heavy damage to first-floor structures all along the coast, including south of Hwy 98 on Santa Rosa Sound.
 Hurricane Georges (September 1998) resulted in all county rivers to rise above flood stage.
 The flooding isolated the City of Crestview.
 The only entry points into the city were from Alabama using Hwy 85 and one westbound lane from the west.
-Hurricane surge studies of Okaloosa County took into account the high dune structure on Okaloosa Island.
+Hurricane surge studies of Okaloosa County considered the high dune structure on Okaloosa Island.
 The destruction of these dunes in Hurricane Opal could result in higher surge levels for areas along Santa Rosa Sound and Choctawhatchee Bay in a future hurricane.
 The current evacuation strategy includes an increased buffer to account for the unknown effect of the damaged dune structure.
 The April flood event (2014) caused significant flooding throughout Okaloosa County.
 Areas that had never flooded in the past were inundated.
-This event depending on the location was considered a 100 to 500 year flood event.
+This event depending on the location was considered a 100 to 500-year flood event.

 The event in some locations of the county dropped 25" of rain in 8 hours resulting in major flooding across the county.